caprover/caprover-website/docs/app-scaling-and-cluster.md

 ### Setup Docker Registry:

 Docker Registry is simply the repository that different nodes in a cluster can access to download your app and run it.
-If you are not running your instance on a cluster, there is pretty much no benefit to setting up Docker Registry.
+If only have one server (no cluster), there is pretty much no benefit to setting up Docker Registry.

-On the other hand, Docker Registry is necessary for clusters.
-To setup Registry, simply go to your Captain web dashboard and follow the instructions.
+On the other hand, Docker Registry needs to be set up and ready for clusters.
+To setup Registry, simply go to your Captain web dashboard, select Cluster from the menu, and follow the instructions.
 You will be given two options:
 - Docker Registry managed by Captain.
 - Docker Registry managed by a 3rd party provider.